parsaeisa/Notes/Software engineering/work culture.md

     - You can also correct your manager, for example while breaking a task ( tasks' granularity)

 - Prioritize your tasks. don't work on more than one task at a time.
 (You can lower the time interval of working on different tasks to ** **)

+### About yourself

+Always attitude like you are **Badass** and **Cool**.
+Know that your time and your efforts are valuable.
+Never show yourself weak.

+If a bug is raised to your projects, say "I need time to work on this bug" and do not show yourself Natch.

 ### Teamwork mindset